They’re called cannibals in spite of the fact that they do not eat their own…

 One can argue that Hyundai hasn’t made a lot of mistakes in the recent past.
 Arguing with their methodology is like suggesting Apple Inc. “probably got it wrong with the iPhone 4s.”
 However, the vehicle through which Hyundai most recently flopped was the previous-generation Azera.
 Sales fell every year from the relatively low peak of 26,833 in 2006.

-Hyundai itself is just now pointing out that the Azera’s whole cross-section of competitors only compete for about 600,000 sales per year, which is a stretch.
-That’s less than 5% of the U.S. new vehicle market.
+Hyundai itself is just now pointing out that the Azera’s whole cross-section of competitors only competes for about 600,000 sales per year, which is a stretch.
+That’s less than 5% of the U.S. new-vehicle market.
 What’s worse, Hyundai’s U.S. boss, John Krafcik, says half of these sales go to fleets, not the most desirable type of sale.
 And Hyundai’s sales chief, Dave Zuchowski, says Hyundai hopes to grab 15,000 of these sales in what, for the Azera, will be an abbreviated 2012.

 Continuing to look at German automakers, Porsche’s Cayman R is, objectively, a better car than a basic 911 and it’s $15,800 cheaper.
 Granted, the Cayman R was aptly-timed, released just as Porsche finished with one 911 and cranked up another.
 The Chevrolet Camaro ZL1, a riotous example of Chevrolet’s entry-level muscle car, is more than $4000 more expensive than the basic version of Chevrolet’s high-end sports car, the Corvette.